 It is the policy of Community Centre 55 (or, the "Centre") to prohibit discrimination in employment, accommodation, contracts, goods, services and facilities because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, age, handicap, marital status, family status, sexual orientation, or the receipt of public assistance.
 Also prohibited is harassment on all grounds, including sex.
 Any incident involving discrimination or harassment must be reported to the Centre's Executive Director or Board of Management.
-When required pursuant to the Human Rights Code or any licensing regulations applicable to the Centre, including regulations under the Child Care and Early Years Act (the "Applicable Regulations"), the Executive Director or Board of Management will report such incidents with the Ontario Human Rights Commission and as required under the Applicable Regulations.
+When required pursuant to the Human Rights Code or any licensing regulations applicable to the Centre, including regulations under the Child Care and Early Years Act (the "Applicable Regulations"), the Executive Director or Board of Management the Applicable Regulations.